CU-ESIIL/Innovation-Summit-2026/docs/index.md

 **[APPLY HERE](https://docs.google.com/forms/d/e/1FAIpQLSeS0VqeukcKEbONQvf5lsXpOiOc_4BUbw_MnJZVJIk_Su9o7A/viewform?usp=dialog)** by January 31, 2026

 ## Goals
-Attendees should expect to come out of the summit with the following:

 - **Inspire** novel AI approaches that unlock the potential of environmental data
 - **Grow** AI and data skills capabilities in the next-generation workforce